-Notice that the second ls -i -d command does not list the original directory name status.
-However, it does list the new directory name, newstatus, and displays the same i-number (1091 in this example) for the new directory as for the original status directory.
+The second ls -i -d command does not list the original directory name status.
+However, it does list the new directory name, newstatus, and displays the same file serial number (1091 in this example) for the new directory as for the original status directory.